Veterinary Practice Regulations 2022 - tranche 2

 Bets are less qualified to execute embryo and insemination.
 It is a very skilled field to be successful.
 A animal owner trained would be as skilled as a very doing it occasionally.
 Other than raising revenue for vetrinnary surgeons.
 What reason is there?
 Likely cost blow out will see the practice completely halt.

-Daniel Neill asked almost 2 years ago
+Daniel Neill asked over 2 years ago

 Hi Daniel